sean-gugler/DeathmazeFairPlay/SPOILERS.md

 * HORN breaks off hat

-I assumed it was a brass horn when I played.
-I think it's supposed to be an animal horn.
+I assumed it was a brass horn for years.
+Now that I know its purpose I think it was supposed to be an animal horn.
 That makes a lot more sense as something that would seduce a monster.

 We already have rams horns on the hat; why not make one of them break off after charging?
 That also reduces time wasted trying to charge other walls in the game, which will never work.

-I've put something else where the horn was (see below).
+I've put something else in the maze location where the horn was originally placed (see below).

 * WOOL replaced with BANANA